-Surface Phone may have a Carl Zeiss Vario-Tessar lens with real optical zoom
+Surface Phone with a Carl Zeiss Vario-Tessar lens and optical zoom?

 Leaked renders of a Microsoft phone hints at improved camera